cybercongress/cybercongress/site/content/post/euler-6-migration.md

 This lets us cover two of the migration points: cyberlinks and karma. **The weakness of that method is that anyone can relink all the previously made cyberlinks before the original discoverers.**

 The migration of the precommits is complex.
-To avoid any additional changes in the distribution, we propose to save the state of the precommits in [a .csv file](https://github.com/cybercongress/launch-kit/tree/0.1.0/game_rewards_calculations) at a certain block height and use it for the Game of Links recalculations after the Game.
+To avoid any additional changes in the distribution, we will save the state of the precommits in [a .csv file](https://github.com/cybercongress/launch-kit/tree/0.1.0/game_rewards_calculations) at a certain block height and use it for the Game of Links recalculations after the Game.
 Thus, we can avoid major changes in the distribution and make the migration a smoother process.

 The stake of the validators should be burned.
 The complexity of changing distribution parameters is much higher than the error of the final stake results.
+This means that the accounts in euler-6 genesis file will be the same as those of euler-5.

 Additionally, we are now able to test the `genesis ceremony` and hold parameters discussion.
 The `genesis ceremony`  is the process of signing the genesis file by validators who want to participate in the initial transaction of the network.
 Validators can sign the Genesis before the launch and start validating from the first block.
 The [launch-kit repo](https://github.com/cybercongress/launch-kit) is now ready for newcomers and it seems possible to do this now.